 In this Mediterranean-inspired dip or spread recipe, the feta is blended with Greek yoghurt (or sour cream, in my case) and a little olive oil until it’s smooth and fluffy like whipped cream.

-The added yoghurt or sour cream takes down the saltiness of the feta and adds a little tang.
+The added yogurt or sour cream takes down the saltiness of the feta cheese and adds a little tang.
 I’ve seen it made with cream cheese too, so there are many variations.
 You will often see additions of lemon zest or garlic as well.

 In my dish, I top the whipped feta with slow-roasted cherry tomatoes and garlic, which bring a beautiful contrast of sweetness and that lovely caramelised acidity.
 You can taste a hint of cinnamon and cumin seeds, which adds to the whole Mediterranean flair of this recipe.
 This is a must-try feta recipe!